Opinion | Cuomo is getting due process. It’s a welcome development.

 And then, of course, there’s the ongoing investigation by the FBI and the U.S. attorney in Brooklyn into whether officials in Cuomo’s office acted criminally when they concealed the true number of nursing home deaths during the height of the covid-19 pandemic.
 Members of Cuomo’s administration reportedly rewrote a July report about the deaths, which were about 50 percent greater than had been previously revealed to the public.

 My, my: How hard the powerful fall.
-Just a few months ago, Cuomo was the voice of reason on all things covid and the man many Americans trusted as much if not more than Anthony S. Fauci.
+Just a few months ago, Cuomo was the voice of reason on all things covid and the man many Americans trusted as much, if not more, than Anthony S. Fauci.
 With a just-the-facts, ma’am, delivery, Cuomo held daily news conferences to inform with charts and soothe fears with compassion.
 I even speculated at the time that Cuomo held presidential appeal for many of those tuning in.

 Now, suddenly, he’s a pariah accused of a cover-up and, far worse by today’s skewed standards, being a creep who preys on much younger women in his employ.
 The stories of harassment are familiar by now and, if true, plainly unacceptable.
 The question is whether the allegations are so repugnant to New Yorkers that their governor should remove himself from office.
 Others accused of lesser charges have been sent packing before him, notably Sen. Al Franken (D-Minn.), who resigned in 2017 after, among other transgressions, a photograph surfaced in which he pretended to air-tweak the breasts of a sleeping colleague.